 This conference is presented by the Washington State University in partnership with Oregon State University.
-It is proudly supported by Pierce County, Fremont Brewing Company, Bob’s Red Mill, and the generosity of many individuals, businesses, and organizations.
+It is proudly supported by Fremont Brewing Company, Bob’s Red Mill, the Olympia Lacey Tumwater Visitor and Convention Bureau, and the generosity of many individuals, businesses, and organizations.

-PRODUCTION OF SMALL GRAIN CROPS - wheat, barley, oats, and rye - has been a key feature of farms in Western Washington, Oregon, and British Columbia since the fur-trade era of the mid‐1800s.
-Today, these crops and pseudo-grains (e.g. quinoa, amaranth, and buckwheat) are grown in rotation with high‐value fruit, vegetable, and bulb crops, as well as on pastures and haylands.
-They have important agroecological functions on the farm, including reducing nutrient leaching, increasing soil organic matter, breaking disease and pest cycles, and providing on-farm feed sources.
+PRODUCTION OF SMALL GRAIN CROPS - wheat, barley, oats, and rye – has been a key feature of farms in Western Washington, Oregon, and British Columbia since the fur-trade era of the mid‐1800s.
+Today, these crops and alternative grains (e.g. quinoa, amaranth, and buckwheat) are grown in rotation with high‐value fruit, vegetable, and bulb crops, as well as on pastures and haylands.
+In addition to their economic value to the farmer, these crops have important agroecological functions on the farm, including reducing nutrient leaching, increasing soil organic matter, breaking disease and pest cycles, and providing on-farm feed sources.

 CONSUMER DEMAND for local grains, whole grain products, and alternative and gluten-free grains has increased tremendously over the past few years.
 Farmers and processors have been responding with expanded and diversified plantings, differentiated products, and efforts to develop new supply-chains.
 Still, developing localized markets west of the Cascade Mountains is not easy as the Pacific Northwest grain economy is focused on a small set of market classes (e.g. soft white wheat) produced mainly east of the mountains for export to international and national markets.
 A primary challenge is the lack of critical handling and processing infrastructure, which has been moved, dismantled, or repurposed for non‐ agricultural uses.
 Also, the generational knowledge of growing grain has been lost in many corners of our region.

 AT THE CONFERENCE: